 The light power is different as well.
 Each system is built for the type and wattage lamp that will be utilized for that specific application.
 Lighting a billboard will take much more power than lighting a small pathway since with a billboard you are typically powering multiple fixtures with a single power assembly; however, on a pathway, each fixture has its own power assembly.
 These types of projects are also very different from roadway and parking lot applications where lighting levels and operations can be completely different.

-That makes the commercially manufactured solar lights more versatile.
+That makes the commercially manufactured solar lighting systems more versatile.
 Every system is manufactured to meet a specification.
 Lights that need to operate dusk to dawn should be sized accordingly, not for a generalization of 10 hours, something that many other manufacturers are starting to do.
-Instead, the systems need to be sized for worst case to ensure proper operation year round.
+Instead, the systems need to be sized for worst-case to ensure proper operation year-round.

 Non-Commercial Solar Lighting

-The solar lights you can purchase at your local home improvement store are much different.
-There is still battery storage, but it is small and only has enough power for about one 5–10-hour operation and only recharges as much as the amount of sun it received that day and no real backup power.
-If there is a cloudy day, or many days of rain, the lights will not last as long or may even not come on at all until conditions improve.
+The solar lights you can purchase at your local home improvement or online retailer are much different.
+There is still battery storage, but it is small and only has enough power for about one 5–10-hour operation and only recharges as much as the amount of sun it received that day.
+These systems have no real backup power, so if there is a cloudy day or many days of rain, the lights will not last as long or may even not come on at all until conditions improve.

 Warranties are another major difference between the two types of lights.
 Warranties for commercial lights start at 5 years for specific components and go up from there; however, most warranties for non-commercial lights are 30 days to a year.
 Since these lights are not meant to last 25+ years in the field, they are not made with the same rugged components as commercial lights.

-Therefore, if you are lighting up a driveway or walkway just for markers or environment lighting, smaller, non-commercial solar lights work perfect.
+Therefore, if you are lighting up a driveway or walkway just for markers or environment lighting, smaller, non-commercial solar lights work perfectly.
 If the project requires more lighting for security or large applications, commercially manufactured solar lights are the way to go.
 Know your project requirements and look for the best product to meet that need.